artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 =================================================

 Below is a list of all indexed archival description field names as they are found in Elasticsearch.
-Expert users can use the infomation below to target search queries to specific indexed fields, and implement search parameters otherwise not directly available via the :term:`user interface`.
+Expert users can use the information below to target search queries to specific indexed fields, and implement search parameters otherwise not directly available via the :term:`user interface`.